Day of Affirmation Address

 Robert F. Kennedy's Day of Affirmation Address (also known as the "Ripple of Hope" Speech) is a speech given to National Union of South African Students members at the University of Cape Town, South Africa, on June 6, 1966, on the University's "Day of Reaffirmation of Academic and Human Freedom".
 Kennedy was at the time the junior U.S. senator from New York.
-His overall trip brought much attention to Africa as a whole.
+His overall trip brought much US attention to Africa as a whole.

 In the address Kennedy talked about individual liberty, Apartheid, and the need for justice in the United States at a time when the American civil rights movement was ongoing.
 He emphasized inclusiveness and the importance of youth involvement in society.
 The speech shook up the political situation in South Africa and received praise in the media.
 It is often considered his greatest and most famous speech.

 Background

 Kennedy's decision to go to South Africa

 Kennedy was first invited to give the address at the National Union of South African Students (NUSAS)'s annual "Day of Reaffirmation of Academic and Human Freedom" in the autumn of 1965 by union president Ian Robertson.
 The "Day of Affirmation" (as it was known in short) was an assembly designed to directly oppose the South African government's policy of Apartheid.
 Robertson would later say that the idea for Kennedy to come speak came to him in the middle of the night.
 He had been looking for a foreign speaker, and he thought Kennedy "captured the idealism [and] the passion of young people all over the world."
-Prominent New Hampshire conservative William Loeb III publicly denounced a potential visit to the country by Kennedy as making no more sense than letting "a viper into one's bed."
+Prominent conservative newspaper publisher William Loeb III publicly denounced a potential visit to the country by Kennedy as making no more sense than letting "a viper into one's bed."
 The South African government was hesitant to let Kennedy speak but eventually granted him a visa for fear of snubbing a future President of the United States.
 By the time it arrived five months later, Kennedy had become involved in a political battle in New York.
 He told Deputy Assistant Secretary of State for African Affairs J. Wayne Fredericks over the phone that he preferred to wait until after the November elections to travel.
 Fredericks replied "Go now.
 If you postpone, it will confirm the idea that that everything takes precedence over Africa."
 Kennedy called back 20 minutes later, resolved to carry forward with the trip.